 We brought in some fantastic local street food vendors on busy weekends and enjoyed some fantastic weather.
 The glamping tents were fully booked in August and guests loved them.

 The real surprise for us were the amount of campervans that came to stay with us in all shapes and sizes.
-Providing tailor made areas for campervans soon became a priority for us and we're working on developing additional grass and gravelled hard standing pitches and a motorhome service point, along with electric hookup points ready for guests to use in summer 2022 (dates tbc).
+Providing tailor made areas for campervans soon became a priority for us and we recently developed additional grass and gravelled hard standing pitches and a motorhome service point, along with electric hookup points which are powered by a low carbon, solar hybrid generator.

 At Coast and Castles, we're by no means eco-warriors, but we are eco-conscious.
 Not only have we repurposed an abandoned site and diversified, but we're also trying to be as eco-friendly and sustainable as possible.